Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-what-is-new-angular-7.md

 title: What's new in Angular 7?
 author: cexbrayat
 tags: ["Angular 7", "Angular 6", "Angular 5", "Angular", "Angular 2", "Angular 4"]
 description: "Angular 7 is out!
-Read about the support of the new versions of TypeSCript, the progress made on Ivy, the router features and the deprecations introduced!"
+Read about the support of the new versions of TypeScript, the progress made on Ivy, the router features and the deprecations introduced!"
 ---

 Angular&nbsp;7.0.0 is here!